-Whereas the current Official Community Plan (OCP) of the Municipality of North Cowichan (North Cowichan) identifies the reduction of suburban development sprawl, the preservation or rural character, smart growth and mitigating and adapting to climate change as major policy objectives;
+WHEREAS the current Official Community Plan (OCP) of the Municipality of North Cowichan (North Cowichan) identifies the reduction of suburban development sprawl, the preservation of rural character, smart growth, and mitigating and adapting to climate change as major policy objectives;

-And whereas North Cowichan Council has recently acknowledged that we are facing a climate emergency requiring immediate action;
+AND WHEREAS North Cowichan Council has recently acknowledged that we are facing a climate emergency requiring immediate action;

-And whereas North Cowichan's Climate Action and Energy Plan acknowledges the relationship between suburban development sprawl, increased demands for energy, and increased greenhouse gas (GHG) emissions, and also acknowledged the need to develop compact communities that can adopt to a changing climate;
+AND WHEREAS North Cowichan's Climate Action and Energy Plan acknowledges the relationship between suburban development sprawl, increased demands for energy, and increased greenhouse gas (GHG) emissions, and also acknowledges the need to develop compact communities that can adapt to a changing climate;

-And whereas North Cowichan is currently reviewing its OCP, which review will include consideration of: i) stronger policies related to climate change; ii) amendments to the Urban Containment Boundary (UCB) to reduce suburban development sprawl and automobile dependency; and iii) denser development around North Cowichan's existing commercial cores to create complete and resilient communities;
+AND WHEREAS North Cowichan is currently reviewing its OCP, which review will include the consideration of: i) stronger policies related to climate change; ii) amendments to the Urban Containment Boundary (UCB) to reduce suburban development sprawl and automobile dependency; and iii) denser development around North Cowichan's existing commercial cores to create complete and resilient communities;

-And whereas the development of lands (Lands) which are: i) greenfield; ii) characteristic of leapfrog development; or iii) are not within reasonable (generally accepted) walking distance from the core services of either Crofton, Chemainus, or the Duncan to Berkey's Corner area of the South End of North Cowichan (some of which are located within the UCB) would be inconsistent with the above current and possible policies;
+AND WHEREAS the development of lands (Lands) which are: i) greenfield; ii) characteristic of leapfrog development; or iii) are not within reasonable (generally accepted) walking distance from the core services of either Crofton, Chemainus, or the Duncan to Berkey's Corner area of the South End of North Cowichan (some of which are located within the UCB) would be inconsistent with the above current and possible policies;

-And whereas the removal of some of the Lands from within the UCB will be considered as part of the review of the OCP;
+AND WHEREAS the removal of some of the Lands from within the UCB will be considered as part of the review of the OCP;

-And whereas some of the Lands currently within the UCB, in areas such as the Quamichan watershed and similar areas, are facing development pressure, which will likely increase during the anticipated two year OCP review process;
+AND WHEREAS some of the Lands currently within the UCB, in areas such as the Quamichan watershed and similar areas, are facing development pressure, which will likely increase during the anticipated two year OCP review process;

-And whereas it is anticipated that a significant amount of North Cowichan planning staff resources will be required to review development applications in relation to the Lands, which may be removed from within the UCB at a future date as a result of the review of the OCP;
+AND WHEREAS it is anticipated that a significant amount of North Cowichan planning staff resources will be required to review development applications in relation to the Lands, which may be removed from within the UCB at a future date as a result of the review of the OCP;

-And whereas North Cowichan Council believes it is not prudent to expend North Cowichan planning staff resources to review development applications in relation to the Lands while the review of the OCP is being undertaken;
+AND WHEREAS North Cowichan Council believes it is not prudent to expend North Cowichan planning staff resources to review development applications in relation to the Lands while the review of the OCP is being undertaken;

-Therefore be it resolved that Council is of the view that the approval of further growth or change in those areas of North Cowichan represented by the Lands is not in the public interest, but believes that growth or change that fosters walkable, compact, and energy efficient communities, and strengthens existing cores, is in the public interest.
+THEREFORE BE IT RESOLVED that Council is of the view that the approval of further growth or change in those areas of North Cowichan represented by the Lands is not in the public interest, but believes that growth or change that fosters walkable, compact, and energy efficient communities, and strengthens existing cores, is in the public interest.

-And therefore be it further resolved that Council directs North Cowichan planning staff to advise the Approving Officer that Council is of the view that the approval of subdivision of any of the Lands is not in the public interest for the reasons set out above, and request that the Approving Officer reject all such subdivision applications as not being in the public interest.
+AND THEREFORE BE IT FURTHER RESOLVED that Council directs North Cowichan planning staff to advise the Approving Officer that Council is of the view that the approval of subdivision of any of the Lands is not in the public interest for the reasons set out above, and request that the Approving Officer reject all such subdivision applications as not being in the public interest.